chariotsolutions/phonegap-nfc/README.md

 Description
 -----------

-Function `nfc.eraseTag` erases a tag by writing an empty message.
+Function `nfc.erase` erases a tag by writing an empty message.
 Will format unformatted tags before writing.

 This method *must* be called from within an NDEF Event Handler.